xcc0322/xcc0322.github.com/index.md

 Nice to meet you.

-I'm Chengcheng（程程 in Chinese), a 21-year-old Chinese girl currently a junior student majoring in Computer Science in [Fudan University](http://www.fudan.edu.cn).
-I grew up in Qingdao.

-My interests lie in three things **computer science**, **music** and **broad reading**.
+I'm Chengcheng, a software engineer.
+I grew up in Qingdao and now live in Shanghai.
+I like **coding** and  **reading**.
 I put some knowledge notes, blogs and snippets here.

 <div class="blog-index">
   {% assign post = site.posts.first %}